ixfxfun/demos-npm/src/ml/pose/sender/README.md

 # pose-sender

+See `script.js` for parameters to tune the pose detection.

 Transmits pose data via Remote.

 To specify an id of the peer, use the `peerId` URL parameter.
 That is, we access the sketch via: